Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Method

 \subsection{Efficient Implementation}

 To minimize runtime overhead, we adopt several engineering optimizations.
-First, attention layers with non-zero bias terms are accelerated using FlexAttention~\cite{dong2024flexattentionprogrammingmodel}, an efficient kernel that supports custom attention bias patterns.
-Second, given a binary merge mask, the mapping between original and merged token indices is fixed.
-We exploit this deterministic index relation to perform merge and split operations without the expensive \texttt{Cat} operator and communication between processes.
-This index computation is further accelerated with a single-pass exclusive scan in CUDA~\citep{Merrill2016SinglepassPP}, and is reused across all subsequent merge-split operations.
+First, we create a variable-length FlashAttention~\cite{dong2024flexattentionprogrammingmodel} kernel that supports per-key attention bias correction.
+Second, we exploit this deterministic index relation between original and merged token indices to perform merge and split without the expensive \texttt{Cat} operator.
+This index compute is further accelerated with a single-pass exclusive scan~\citep{Merrill2016SinglepassPP}.
+Lastly, we create TensorRT plugin to minimize the latency on resource-limited edge platforms.